httpcyberdata/vue_incometracker/README.md

 Tutorial URL: https://www.youtube.com/watch?v=AjV7k7t78Ik
 Tutorial description: Learn how to build an income tracker in Vue 3 with the composition api.
 In this tutorial we look into the basics of Vue 3 and use methods such as setup(), Reactive, v-model and more to build a vuejs income tracker.

+(Instead of USD or British Pounds I used the Russia Ruble Symbol "₽" )

 ___________

 ### Software versions